 (l) Trump’s Administration is Alone in its Extreme Denial of Climate Science

-47. He has already made it easier for US industry to pollute, he has appointed to key government positions people who represent the interests of the US fossil-fuel corporations, he has set about tearing up regulations which protect the environment, he is reinvigorating a declining coal industry and giving the fossil fuel corporations all kinds of subsidies.
+50. He has already made it easier for US industry to pollute, he has appointed to key government positions people who represent the interests of the US fossil-fuel corporations, he has set about tearing up regulations which protect the environment, he is reinvigorating a declining coal industry and giving the fossil fuel corporations all kinds of subsidies.
 He is doing all this at a time when scientists globally, the UN and the other 194 countries in the Paris agreement are seeking ways to leave fossil fuels (oil, gas and coal) as far as possible where they are – in the ground.
 Trump’s collaborators are not just dismissive of their own scientists but also, like Trump, they are irrational and fundamentally fact-averse.
 Like Trump they are psychopathic in their disregard of the fact that global warming is being caused by burning fossil fuels.
-They are simply closing their eyes and ears to the irreversible catastrophe all this entails for global humanity.
+They are not simply closing their eyes and ears to the irreversible catastrophe all this entails for global humanity, they are actively selling delusions - as usual..
 This should surely be defined as a Crime Against Humanity and Trump and his collaborators should be tried by the International Criminal Court.

 (m) Trump Claims Jerusalem as Capital for Israel